June 13–19, 2026 — Las Vegas Convention Center

 Nightlife During InfoComm 2026

-InfoComm 2026 brings over 40,000 professional audiovisual industry professionals to the Las Vegas Convention Center from June 13 to 19.
+InfoComm 2026 brings over 30,000 professional audiovisual industry professionals from 95+ countries to the Las Vegas Convention Center from June 13 to 19.
 Organized by AVIXA, InfoComm is North America's largest Pro AV trade show — where LED video wall manufacturers, immersive audio system vendors, unified communications platforms, digital signage networks, broadcast technology suppliers, and control system integrators converge for a week of product demonstrations, educational sessions, and industry networking.
 The exhibit hall opens June 17 and runs through June 19, with the final day closing early at 3:00 PM on Friday June 19.

 The LVCC's location is one of the better convention positions in Las Vegas for nightlife access.
 The Convention Center sits just off Paradise Road, east of the Strip, with Resorts World Las Vegas — home to Zouk Nightclub — approximately 10 minutes north on foot.
 Wynn Las Vegas and Encore Beach Club are 15 to 20 minutes by foot or 5 minutes by rideshare.
 The Las Vegas Monorail connects the Convention Center station to multiple Strip resort casino stops, providing a useful transportation option for attendees who want to reach center-Strip venues without the rideshare overhead.